SannaBerg/docs-example/docs/index.md

         Make sure that you store the key safely.
 This key provides access to all Google Analytics properties that you have granted.

-## Step 4:Grant Access to the Service Account
+## Step 4: Grant Access to the Service Account

 For the service account to access your Google Analytics data, you need to grant access to the Google Analytics property.